luisfeliz79/ADLDSInfo/README.md

 * Collect Server information
 * Collect Directory Information
 * Collect LDAPs Certificate information
-* It can do this for one Node or every replica server.
 * Output to command line or HTML report

 ### Requirements